mardub1635/in-the-navy/index.md

 ##2022-11-17 by Marie Dubremetz.
 On the music of In the navy by the village people

+## Original lyrics / New lyrics // optional other lyrics

-- Where can you find pleasure, search the world for treasure/find power, be a superuser
+- Where can you find pleasure, search the world for treasure/Where can you find power, be a superuser
 - Learn science technology?/ Learn prompt and technology
 - Where can you begin to make your dreams all come true
 - On the land or on the sea?/by command rather than gui?
-- Where can you learn to fly, play in sports and skin dive/where can you make programs change move delete files
+- Where can you learn to fly, play in sports and skin dive/where can you make programs change or  move delete files
 - Study oceanography?/in just one letter or three?
-- Sign off for the big band or sit in the grandstand/search the doc via "man" , shave like Richard stallman
+- Sign off for the big band or sit in the grandstand / enigmatic white dash, blincking on this black bash // access root with a slash, escape with anti-slash//search the doc via "man" , shave like Richard stallman
-- When your team and others meet/ When others keep double click?
+- When your team and others meet/ Why my shell says "File missing"? //When others keep double click?
 - In the navy/in the shell script
 - Yes, you can sail the seven seas/ path absolute or relative?//yes you can hack everyones'screens
 - In the navy/in the shell script